 Drinking the Kool-Aid

 It’s this sense of camaraderie that keeps you coming back for more.
 While it may seem a bit like a cult, F45 is one of the most welcoming gyms I’ve ever come across.
-And that’s why months later I’m now going to five classes a week.
+And that’s why months later I’m now going to six classes a week.
 Unlike a lot of other gyms and studios, F45 isn’t intimidating, but rather welcoming to newbies and regulars who can feel like they are among friends while working out.

 Attend just one class and you’ll understand why there’s such a big hype around F45.
 These workouts will push your limits to superhero level and make you feel like you’ve conquered the world in a mere 45 minutes.
 But, while the workouts are nothing to sneeze at, they’re also designed to limit injuries.
 The gym prides itself on using innovation and technology combined with every day ‘functional’ movements as a workout plan (think lunges, squats and jumping), which reduces the risk of injury in participants.